Terms and Conditions

 The Company processes personal data on the following lawful bases:

-• Legitimate interests: to prevent fraud, improve the Platform, and ensure security.
+Legitimate interests: to prevent fraud, improve the Platform, and ensure security.

-18.3 Anonymized Data & AI
+18.4 Anonymized Data & AI

-The Company may use anonymized and aggregated transactional and behavioral data (from which individual Users cannot be identified) for analytics, platform optimization, and the improvement of AI-assisted features (matching, pricing, scripting).
-This processing is based on the Company’s legitimate interests and does not require individual consent, provided effective anonymization is applied.
+The Company may use anonymized and aggregated transactional and behavioral data (from which individual Users cannot be identified) for analytics, platform optimization, and the improvement of AI-assisted features.
+Where personal data is used for AI training beyond anonymized analytics, the Company will seek explicit consent.

-18.4 Data Retention
+18.5 Data Retention

-18.5 Platform Closure
+18.6 Platform Closure

 In the event of the Company ceasing operations or significantly discontinuing the Platform, the Company will provide Users with at least 30 days’ notice and reasonable opportunity to download or export their content and account data before access is terminated.